Independent Press Standards Organisation: Report of the Leveson Inquiry

 The Leveson Inquiry reported in November 2012, recommending the establishment of a new independent body.
 The PCC had received extensive criticism for its lack of action in the News International phone hacking scandal, including from MPs and Prime Minister David Cameron, who called for it to be replaced with a new system in July 2011.
 The Leveson Inquiry concluded that a legal framework was necessary to give a new regulatory body powers of enforcement such as exemplary damages and suggested the possibility of a Royal Charter to provide this.

 This route was accepted by David Cameron and, following extensive political discussion, a Royal Charter on self-regulation of the press was granted by the Privy Council in October 2013, despite legal challenges by newspaper publishers (Pressbof) to prevent it.
 The publishers characterised the Charter as "deeply illiberal" and presented their own alternative proposals, which the High Court did not accept as they did not comply with the principles set out in the Leveson report, including independence and access to arbitration.

 The industry therefore continued with its own proposals, despite fears that industry representatives would still have powers of veto over the chairman and other board members.
 The Media Standards Trust also published a critique analysing in detail where the proposals met and fell short of Leveson's recommendations.

 One of the government's commitments in implementing the Inquiry's recommendations related to the idea that, while the industry should regulate itself, there should be some independent verification (or "recognition") of the regulatory arrangements the press put in place.
 The Press Recognition Panel was created on 3 November 2014 as a fully independent body with the purpose of carrying out activities in relation to the recognition of press regulators.
-IPSO has said that it will not seek approval from the Press Recognition Panel (PRP), which has officially recognised the regulator IMPRESS.
+IPSO has said that it will not seek approval from the Press Recognition Panel (PRP), which has officially recognised the regulator Impress.

 Membership

 Several of the broadsheet newspapers, including the Financial Times, The Independent and The Guardian, have declined to take part in IPSO.
 The Financial Times and The Guardian have established their own independent complaints systems instead.

 IPSO regulates more than 1,500 print titles and more than 1,100 online titles, including most of the UK's national newspapers.

+The IPSO Board is chaired by Jenny Watson CBE, who also chairs the Complaints Committee.